martin12333/browserPOSIX-discussion/README.md

 Emscripten, Wasmer, CoWasm, Pyodide; WebVM, V86, Jor1k, Jslinux.

+Related: also a bit about Python in browser.

 (and also an experiment, whether Github [***issues***](https://github.com/martin12333/browserPOSIX-discussion/issues) can compete with subreddits  https://www.reddit.com/r/browserPOSIX/ )